AI eCommerce Personalization with Zero-Party Data

 For eCommerce marketers and product teams, the real challenge is less about “doing AI” and more about feeding AI with reliable inputs.
 When signals are weak, personalization turns into guesswork, and the experience starts to feel generic.
 Strong personalization needs direct inputs that map to real decisions: preferences, needs, timing, and product intent.

-Collect consented zero-party data with Stories, quizzes, and polls
+Collect consented zero-party data with stories, quizzes, and polls

 Zero-party data becomes fuel for AI personalization when it’s collected in a way that feels natural to shopping.
 Storyly’s interactive formats are built for that: Stories, Banners, quizzes, and polls that shoppers can tap through quickly.
 The interaction is the data.
 Each choice is an explicit signal of what the user wants, not an assumption.